Loading...

 Solving the Fraud Problem: What is First-Party Fraud?

-Published: October 31, 2023 by Chris Ryan
+Updated : February 6, 2025 Published: October 31, 2023 by Chris Ryan

-In a series of articles, we talk about understanding the different types of fraud and how to solve for them.
+In a series of articles, we talk about different types of fraud and how to best solve for them.
 This article will explore first-party fraud and how it’s similar to biting into a cookie you think is chocolate chip, only to find that it’s filled with raisins.
 The raisins in the cookie were hiding in plain sight, indistinguishable from chocolate chips without a closer look, much like first-party fraudsters.

 What is first-party fraud?

-First-party fraud sometimes presents via “mules” or consumers who are persuaded to use their own information to obtain credit or merchandise on behalf of a larger fraud ring.
+A first-party fraudster can also recruit “money mules” — individuals who are persuaded to use their own information to obtain credit or merchandise on behalf of a larger fraud ring.
 This type of fraud has become especially prevalent as more consumers are active online.

 Money mules constitute up to 0.3% of accounts at U.S. financial institutions, or an estimated $3 billion in fraudulent transfers.

-How does first-party fraud impact me?
+How does it impact my organization?

 Firstly, there are often substantial losses associated with first-party fraud.
 An imperfect first-party fraud solution can also strain relationships with good customers and hinder growth.
 When lenders have to interpret actions and behavior to assess customers, there’s a lot of room for error and losses.
 Those same losses hinder growth when, as mentioned before, businesses anticipate credit losses that aren’t actually credit losses.

 This type of fraud isn’t a single-time event, and it doesn’t occur at just one point in the customer lifecycle.
-It occurs when good customers develop fraudulent intent, when new applicants who have positive history with other lenders have recently changed circumstances, or when seemingly good applicants have manipulated their identities to mask previous defaults.
+It occurs when good customers develop fraudulent intent, when new applicants who have positive history with other lenders have recently changed circumstances or when seemingly good applicants have manipulated their identities to mask previous defaults.

 Finally, first-party fraud impacts how your organization categorizes and manages risk – and that’s something that touches every department.